mlabarre/crypto-dashboard/README.md

 But as a young retiree after 46 years in computer sciences, including 20 years in IT, I have to keep busy :)

+As a user of the Binance platform, among others, I have implemented the possibility of entering almost automatically all trades made with the *USDT and *BNB pairs.

 The project use
 * API coingecko
 * API geckoterminal